andrewwoan/PSU-VR/README.md

 npm run dev
 ```

-You can use the "network" dev server running and open it on your phone if your computer is connected to the same internet.
+You can use the "network" dev server running and open it on your mobile device if your computer is connected to the same network.